The Root of Our Business

 Sugarcane grows well in South Florida’s warm climate and mucky soil, which provides most of the nutrients it needs to thrive.

-About three-quarters of sugarcane grown and processed into sugar is used to make bread, canned fruits and vegetables, beverages, cakes, candies, cereal, ice cream and other favorite foods.
-The rest is packaged in large industrial bags or small family-sized bags to sell directly to consumers.
+About three-quarters of sugarcane grown and processed into sugar is used to make bread, canned fruits and vegetables, energy bars, beverages, cereals, cakes, ice cream and other favorite foods.
+The rest is packaged in large industrial-sized bags or small family-sized bags to sell directly to customers.
+U.S. Sugar does not use bone char in our refining processes in Clewiston, Florida or Savannah, Georgia.
+In fact, our refining process uses activated carbon filters to remove impurities.
+All sugar products produced by U.S. Sugar businesses are vegan and free of animal products.